saymagic/Amberjack/README.md

 # How to use?

-* First, you must have a server installed Docker.
+* Firstly, you must have a server installed Docker.
-* Second, modify `  /etc/default/docker` file, add TCP connection mode to DOCKER_OPTS.This file maybe empty, so you also need add unix-sock mode, just like this:
+* Secondly, modify `  /etc/default/docker` file, add TCP connection mode to DOCKER_OPTS.
+The file maybe empty, so you also need add unix-sock mode, like this:

 	 DOCKER_OPTS="-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock"
 * Restart docker.